BSc Anatomy and Development

 - A Levels: Biology and Chemistry at B. Mathematics or Physics is recommended.
 GCSEs: Mathematics at B or 6 and English at C or 4.

 - IB: HL: Biology and Chemistry, one at 5 and one at 6.
 Mathematics or Physics is recommended.
-SL: We accept both the Mathematics Analysis & approaches and Applications & interpretation pathways.
-If Mathematics and English Language do not form part of your IB diploma we will also accept GCSE, or equivalent, at B.
+SL: English and Mathematics at 5.
+From 2021, both the Mathematics Analysis & approaches and Applications & interpretation pathways will be accepted.
+If Mathematics and English Language do not form part of your IB diploma we will also accept GCSE Mathematics, or equivalent, at B/6 and GCSE English Language or equivalent at grade C/4.
+(Revised 20/05/21 to update SL requirements.)

 We welcome applications from students studying a wide range of international qualifications.